bmolab/dpg_system/README.md

 It is recommended to create a conda environment (python 3.9 is most tested)

-In initial testing, this was was else needed to be installed after a basic conda install:
+In initial testing, this was what else needed to be installed after a basic conda install:

 ```
 pip install squeezepy